originphp/cache/README.md

 ### Read

+> In version read will return `null` instead of `false` as in previous versions.

-To read an item from the cache, if it does not find an item it will return `false`
+To read an item from the cache, if it does not find an item it will return `null`

 ```php
 Use Origin\Cache\Cache;